Bill Dykes: References

 THE PRESTIGIOUS DIAMOND AWARDS (Jun 2, 2011) Bill Dykes of Mansion Entertainment is excited about this year’s program in Branson.
-“We are looking forward to being apart of the Diamond Awards this year.
+“We are looking forward to being apart of[sic] the Diamond Awards this year.
 In my 45-year career singing Gospel Music I have seen, been a part of, and observed, many types of Award Shows.
 There is something special about the Diamond Awards!”